djdiskmachine/LittleGPTracker/docs/LGPTConfiguration.md

 Additionally to playing the song, LittleGPTracker can be used to render the audio to file.
 To control file rendering, the variable RENDER can be set to either `FILE`,`FILESPLIT`,`FILERT`,`FILESPLITRT`.
-Note that there's a small issue with the speed when using FILE/FILESPLIT so the xxRT seem like the best choice at the moment
+Note that there's a small issue with the speed when using FILE/FILESPLIT so the xxRT seem like the best choice at the moment The xxRT options render in real time
+The xSPLITx options render separate files for the channels (stems)

 ```
 <CONFIG>